minio/kes-docs/content/cli/kes-key/decrypt.md

 ## Overview

-Decrypt the contents of a message with a key.
+Decrypt the contents of a data encryption key with a key and return the plaintext key.

+Use the plaintext value for encrypting or decrypting data using the DEK.

+{{< admonition type="caution">}}
+Avoid storing the plaintext on disk, as it allows decryption of data without requiring access to the Secret key used to generate the DEK.
+{{< /admonition>}}

 ## Syntax